electrocucaracha/pkg-mgr_scripts/scripts/skopeo/README.md

 ![Logo](../../docs/img/skopeo.png)

-skopeo is a command line utility that performs various operations on container images and image repositories.
+skopeo is a command-line utility that performs various operations on container images and image repositories.
 It does not require the user to be running as root to do most of its operations.
 It does not require a daemon to be running to perform its operations.
 It can work